|LCT7 Semi Enclosed and Clay Farmland||

 Local Physical Influences

-Drainage: Well drained, within Wallop Brook catchment.
+Drainage: Well drained, and within River Swift catchment area.

 Local Biodiversity and Vegetation Pattern